JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

 - `requiredResourceAccess` shows requested API permissions, but GUIDs may require additional resolution to human-readable permission names.
 - `az ad app permission list-grants` exposes delegated OAuth grants created through consent.
 - JMESPath is useful for reducing large JSON objects into investigation-relevant fields.
+- Azure CLI runs inside a shell, and the shell handles what the CLI does not.
+Decoding, encoding, and text manipulation are shell operations and do not require a separate tool.